A Pseudo-likelihood Approach to Under-5 Mortality Estimation: Methods

 \subsection{Log-quad model}

-The log-quad model described in \cite{guillot2022modeling} builds on the log-quad approach in \cite{wilmoth2012flexible}, and can provide an estimate of a continuous survival curve from ages 0 to 5 using only an observed or previously estimated ${}_{60}\hat{q}_0$.
+The log-quad model described in \cite{guillot2022modeling} builds on the approach in \cite{wilmoth2012flexible}, and can provide an estimate of a continuous survival curve from ages 0 to 5 using only an observed or previously estimated ${}_{60}\hat{q}_0$.
 Other optional inputs to the log-quad model include values ${}_xq_0$ for different ages $x$.
 Following \cite{clark2019general}, we call the model ``empirical" because the coefficients input to the model are not estimated during the modeling process, but instead are computed beforehand using data from the Under-5 Mortality Database (U5MD) \citep{guillot2022modeling}.
 The model specifies

 where $x$ takes on one of the 22 values $\{7d,$ $14d,$ $ 21d,$ $28d,$ $2m,$ $3m,$ $4m,$ $5m,$ $6m,$ $7m,$ $8m,$ $9m,$ $10m,$ $11m,$ $12m,$ $15m,$ $18m,$ $21m,$ $2y,$ $3y,$ $4y,$ $5y\}$.
 The age-specific coefficients $\{a_x, b_x, c_x, v_x\}$ are provided in the U5MD, ${}_{60}\hat{q}_0$ is input to the model as a fixed covariate, and the parameter $k$ is an optional parameter describing whether the age pattern of mortality is ``early" or ``late."
 By early, we mean that NMR and IMR are higher than what is usually observed when compared to U5MR, and by late we mean that NMR and IMR are lower than what is usually observed when compared to U5MR, based on the patterns of mortality before the age of 5 in countries with highly reliable child mortality data, such as those included in the U5MD.
-When all 22 possible values for $x$ are supplied to the model, \citet{guillot2022modeling} propose an uncertainty band around the estimated survival curve.
-Details of the uncertainty band calculation can be found in Appendix \ref{appendix:logquad_details}.
+When all 22 possible values for $x$ are supplied to the model, \citet{guillot2022modeling} propose an uncertainty band around the estimated survival curve, based on the deviation of the shape of the estimated curve from an overall average curve estimated using data from the HMD.
+The derivation of their uncertainty band relies on a few key assumptions---including that the deviations of the estimated curve from the overall average curve are independent across ages---that are detailed in Section C.3 of the supplementary material.